 Dr. Soiffer graduated from New York University School of Medicine in 1983, and trained in internal medicine at Brigham and Women's Hospital, where he also was chief medical resident.

 He joined Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC) in 1988, after completing a medical oncology fellowship.
 Dr. Soiffer has served as vice president (2006), president (2007), and immediate past president (2008) of the American Society of Blood and Marrow Transplantation.

-Irene Ghobrial, MDCo-Principal Investigator, Blood Cancer Prevention of Progression ClinicDirector, Michele & Stephen Kirsch Laboratory, Dana-Farber Cancer InstituteMedical Oncologist, DF/BWCC Jerome Lipper Multiple Myeloma CenterAssociate Professor of Medicine, Harvard Medical School
+Irene Ghobrial, MDCo-Principal Investigator, Center for Prevention of Progression of Blood CancersDirector, Michele & Stephen Kirsch Laboratory, Dana-Farber Cancer InstituteMedical Oncologist, DF/BWCC Jerome Lipper Multiple Myeloma CenterAssociate Professor of Medicine, Harvard Medical School

 Dr. Steensma's primary area of clinical activity and research focus is the myelodysplastic syndromes (MDS) and related conditions.
 His research activity includes development of new therapies, as well as discovery of new somatic genetic mutations important in the pathobiology of this difficult and poorly-understood group of smoldering myeloid neoplasms.